 We continue to try to refine our systems and offer pupils, their parents and staff, support in lots of different ways during difficult times.

-From left to right: Ripley St Thomas CE Academy staff Mr P Wilson, Mrs Marshall-Slater, Mr Quarry, Mrs R Newsham, Mrs Taylor (Learning Support) and Chaplain Michael Reynolds are all qualified as Mental Health First Aiders for the Ripley community.
+From left to right: Ripley St Thomas CE Academy staff Mr P Wilson, Mr Quarry, Mrs R Newsham, Miss L Johnson (Mental Health and Wellbeing Lead) and Chaplain Michael Reynolds are all qualified as Mental Health First Aiders for the Ripley community.
 Miss Roberts and Mr R Wilson are also undergoing the training currently.

 MHFAs are trained to offer a deeper understanding of mental health and the factors that can affect people’s wellbeing, including depression, anxiety disorders, eating disorders, psychosis, and substance misuse.
 As well as spotting triggers and signs of mental health issues, they offer non-judgmental listening, support and early intervention but are also trained to respond to individuals in crisis who may be experiencing suicidal thoughts, self-harming behaviour, panic attacks or reactions to traumatic events.

 They offer a strictly confidential listening service and can provide signposting to further help if needed.
 They do not judge or diagnose, and they hope to reduce the stigma around mental ill health in school communities.